 - Supports the immune system

 - Encourages a relaxed state

 Jiaogulan is available as a loose-leaf tea or in capsule form.
 Serving sizes vary, so follow the directions on the label.
 Jiaogulan may have a blood thinning effect so you should check with your doctor before consuming.

-I recommend wildcrafted jiaogulan, it’s what I used in the formulation of Ginseng Fuzion™, a blend of adaptogens, including eleuthero, American ginseng, and Tienchi ginseng.
+I recommend wildcrafted jiaogulan, it's what I used in the formulation of Ginseng Fuzion™, a blend of adaptogens, including eleuthero, Indian ginseng, and Korean ginseng.